UraRoma/LSB-stego/README.md

 ## 👤 Author

-Student project in Information Security
+project for the All-Russian School Olympiad in Information Security Poster session
-Poster session / academic defense